siffreinsg/handles-bot/README.md

-# Gus
+# Handles

-> Call me Gus.
-I'm afraid this door can only be opened by executive order.
-We apologize for any distress you may have just experienced.
-Grief counselling is available on request.
+> Attention.
+Message decoding.
+Message analysis proceeding.
+Information available.
+The message is a request for information.

 # Try me !
 Join the community [here](https://discord.gg/aYcxRR6) !

 ## What is it ?

-Gus is a multifunction Discord bot which comes with sets of features and commands made for you.
-Written in [Node.js](https://nodejs.org/) using the [Discord.js](https://discord.js.org/) library.
+Handles (formerly known as Gus) is a multifunction Discord bot which comes with sets of features and commands made for you.
+Written in [TypeScript](https://www.typescriptlang.org/) using the [Discord.js](https://discord.js.org/) library.

 The default set of modules includes:
-* Search and music features
+* Smart moderation features (includes channels creation, messages deleting, automatic bans & kick, ...)
-* Moderation features (includes channels creation, report functions, and more)
+* Amazing music features like an soundbox who is able to block anything that is harmful to us ~~(like Jul)~~
-* An complete economy system
+* An complete trading & economy virtual platform across all the servers
-* Some games and awesome useless commands
+* A lot of games and some awesome useless commands
-* And much more !
+* And so much more !

 ## How to install it ?

-At the moment, you can't use Gus outside of the closed alpha phases.
+At the moment, you can't use Handles outside of the closed alpha phases.
+You can nevertheless test it without limits on our official Discord server, Handles is always available and ready to help you here!

-To use the bot, you need to host it on your own server.
-A ready-to-use docker image will be available for download when the developement of the bot is completed.
-In the meantime, you can install nodejs and all its dependencies manually if you want to use the bot.
+To use the bot, you will need to host it on your own server.
+A ready-to-use docker image is going to be available for download when the development of the bot is completed.
+In the meantime, you will be able to install it and all its dependencies manually if you want to use the bot.

 ## About the license